jordanaftali/ai-workout-assistant/README.md

  ## Motivation

-While training I realized that replicating posing routines is extremely difficult.
+While training, I noticed that replicating certain exercises and posing routines can be challenging without feedback.
-Unlike standard lifts, poses require **precise control, symmetry, and tempo**, but athletes often lack objective feedback.

-This project explores how computer vision can provide:
+This project explores how computer vision can help by providing:

-- Real-time angle detection (to compare left vs right side poses).
+Real-time angle detection to compare left and right side movements.

-- Tempo tracking (to slow down transitions and hold poses correctly).
-- Range of motion analysis (ensuring consistent posture between rounds).
+Range of motion analysis to ensure consistent posture and form.

-The long-term goal is to help athletes practice posing with the same kind of feedback we already use for strength training.
+The long-term goal is to give athletes actionable feedback that supports better training and performance.